mib00038/dux-exchange/README.md

 Building the SPA is up to you!

 ### Prerequisites
 The API is written in Go and as such you will need to [install Go](https://golang.org/doc/install) on your system.
+For local development you will probably want to run your SPA on a different port as the API.
+However, once in production the two will serve from the same host name.

 To run the API execute the following command from the `api` directory:
 ```